pipegalera/old-website/content/blog/audit-gender-pay-gap/index.md

 # Introduction

-Gender Pay Gap remains a persisten problem for last years at many companies.
+Gender Pay Gap remains a recurrent problem at many companies.
 In the United States, Pew Research Center evaluated the trend in gender pay gap from the 1980 until 2020 and discovered that women earned 84% of what men earned.
 In other words, it would take an extra 42 days of work for women to earn what men did in 2020.

 While this gap is closing, [specially for young workers](https://www.pewresearch.org/fact-tank/2021/05/25/gender-pay-gap-facts/), is still an issue that can affect the morale of the company as whole, the decision of prospect candidates to apply to your company, or corrupt the meritocracy system in promotions just to mention a few problems that can derive from not taking into account the Gender Pay Gap.